SIR: Self-supervised Image Rectification via Seeing the Same Scene from Multiple Different Lenses: Experiments

 \textbf{Implementation Detail.} Although other backbone networks can also be used in the shared encoder, we used ResNet50 as an example in the experiment.
 For each mini-batch, we used 8 normal images to synthesize the distorted samples, \ie, 48 in total.
 We used Adam optimizer to train the network for 10 epochs on a single NVIDIA Tesla V100 GPU.
 The learning rate was set to 0.0001.
+We set $\lambda_{intra} = \lambda_{inter} = 1$ in our experiments\footnote{More details and results can be found in the \supp{supplementary material}.}.
 ResNet50 was initialized using the weights pre-trained on ImageNet \cite{deng_ImageNetLargescaleHierarchical_2009}.
-We implemented our network using PyTorch\footnote{The source code and models will be made publicly available.}.
-More details and results can be found in the supplementary material.
+We implemented our network using PyTorch\footnote{The source code and models will be publicly available.}.